LorenzoAicardi/VRLungUltrasoundSimulation/README.md

 The three main components are the Room component, the Simulation Logic component and the Excercise component:

-* The Room Component manages the simulation lifecycle and online func- tionalities;
+* The Room Component manages the simulation lifecycle and online functionalities;
 * The Simulation Logic Component handles ultrasound image simulation through probe interaction;
 * The Exercise Component administers training scenarios and assessment.